Locked-in syndrome is usually caused by a stroke but may be caused by Guillain-Barré syndrome or cancer that affects a certain part of the brain.

 Locked-in syndrome usually results from a stroke.
 But it may result from

-Any disorder (almost always a stroke) that destroys the middle part of the brain stem but does not affect the parts of the brain that control consciousness and mental function (the upper part of the brain stem and the cerebrum, the largest part of the brain)
+Any disorder (such as brain cancer or a head injury) that destroys the middle part of the brain stem but does not affect the parts of the brain that control consciousness and mental function (the upper part of the brain stem and the cerebrum, which is the largest part of the brain)

 Rarely, complete paralysis of peripheral nerves and muscles, as may result from severe Guillain-Barré syndrome or from cancer that affects the middle part of the brain stem or the area around it

 People with locked-in syndrome cannot move their lower face, chew, swallow, speak, move their limbs, or move their eyes from side to side.
 They may have difficulty breathing but can see and hear.

 Locked-in syndrome resembles stupor or coma because people have no obvious way of responding even though they are fully conscious.
 However, most can move their eyes up and down and blink.
 If caregivers do not notice the eye movements, people with locked-in syndrome may mistakenly be thought to be unaware of their surroundings and unable to think or communicate.

 People with locked-in syndrome can learn to communicate by opening and closing their eyes in response to questions.
 Some people with locked-in syndrome can learn to communicate using a computer that interprets brain activity and that can be controlled by eye movements and sometimes by other means.

 Because locked-in syndrome can be mistaken for stupor or coma, doctors test people who do not move and appear unresponsive by asking them to open and close their eyes.

 Imaging tests of the brain, such as magnetic resonance imaging (MRI) and computed tomography (CT), are done to determine the cause, particularly to check for any treatable disorders that may be contributing to the problem.